An Introduction to Corrosion in Sprinkler Systems: Its Identification and Mitigation

 By Mark Hopkins, P.E.
 NFSA VP of Engineering

-Pipe corrosion can lead to fire sprinkler failures—and its unseen impact can be costly
+Pipe corrosion in sprinkler systems can lead to failures—and its unseen impact can be costly

 Corrosion and fire are both oxidation-reduction reactions that manifest in very different ways.
 When a fire happens, heat and light are generated, smoke is produced, and its presence is typically known in a short period of time.
 By its very definition, it is a rapid oxidation-reduction reaction.